 That’s why you need a line editor.
 It’s a huge eye-opener.
 Even I, a line editor, still get line edits done for my work.

 Also a few final notes: you’ll notice I did some proofreading and sensitivity editing in my line edit.
 That’s because I tend to see them as going hand-in-hand.
 They don’t always, and it can vary from editor to editor.
 Line editing is also more in-depth than proofreading for most editors so will take longer.
 A good rule of thumb is that a professional editor can edit approximately 5-9 pages an hour for copy editing or 1500 words/hour.
 Content editing tends to be 1-5 pages an hour or about 750 words/hour.
 This will also vary from editor to editor.
-Here’s a good guide… no matter what do not expect someone to be able to turn around 50,000 word manuscript in a week that may be approximately 34 hours of work, but most editors have other jobs, other clients, and may need to pause to research something… especially if your editor is fact-checking for rooting out anachronisms (which we do in the line edit phase).
+Here’s a good guide… no matter what do not expect someone to be able to turn around a 50,000 word manuscript in a week -- that may be approximately 34 hours of work, but most editors have other jobs, other clients, and may need to pause to research something… especially if your editor is fact-checking or rooting out anachronisms (which we do in the line edit phase).

 No matter what, you should always have another set of eyes do one last proofread/copy edit after you do a line edit.
 And it shouldn’t be your line editor.
 They’re too close to the text, and it’s not their job to go that granular.

 I hope that helps!

 –Lark/FanficAllergy/One Half of Christina Rose Andrews